MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/configure-search-for-multi-geo.md

 ### Query using the REST service

 With a GET request, you specify the query parameters in the URL.
 With a POST request, you pass the query parameters in the body in JavaScript Object Notation (JSON) format.
-> [!NOTE]
-> Each property of a GET request is separated by a colon, and each argument of a property is separated with a comma.
-However, the MultiGeoSearchConfiguration query parameter is a comma-separated list of geo locations where each item defining the geo location is separated by a colon.
-Use a backslash as the escape character for all commas and colons in the MultiGeoSearchConfiguration query parameter, see the sample GET requests.

 #### Request headers